-For the three month periods ended March 31, 2016 and 2015, diluted loss attributable to common shareholders per common share was the same as basic loss attributable to common shareholders per common share as all options and warrants that were convertible into shares of the Company's common stock were excluded from the calculation of diluted earnings attributable to common shareholders per common share as their effect would have been anti-dilutive.
-The total number of shares of common stock issuable upon exercise of warrants and equity awards were 8,627,832 and 6,343,151 for the three month periods ended March 31, 2016 and 2015, respectively.
+The total number of shares of common stock issuable upon exercise of warrants and equity awards were 8,188,708 for the three and six month periods ended June 30, 2015.
+For the three and six month periods ended June 30, 2015, diluted loss per common share was the same as basic loss per common share as all options and all warrants that were convertible into shares of the Company's common stock were excluded from the calculation of diluted earnings attributable to common shareholders per common share as their effect would have been anti-dilutive.